russellmoss/kpi-dashboard/README.md

 ## 🔧 Configuration

+### MongoDB Setup
+1. Set up a MongoDB database (local or cloud)
+2. Configure the connection string in your environment variables
+3. The app will automatically create collections as needed

-### Supabase Setup
+### Supabase Setup (Authentication)
 1. Create a new Supabase project
-2. Set up the required tables (see `implementation.md`)
+2. Configure authentication settings
+3. Set up user management and roles
-3. Configure Row Level Security (RLS)
+4. Configure Row Level Security (RLS) for user access control
-4. Set up database triggers for real-time updates

 ### Commerce7 Integration
 1. Obtain API credentials from Commerce7